Why hydrogen?

 The very fact of the development of renewable energy sources in all member states then creates space for the stabilization of their unpredictable electricity production.
 In this case, hydrogen will play the role of an energy carrier, which is particularly suitable for seasonal accumulation and some mobility applications.

-Spotify alebo Apple podcasty
+Spotify or Apple podcasty.

 What is hydrogen?